-MOX Services has submitted under separate cover a request for an exemption from the labeling requirements of 10 CFR §20.1904(a) because of the nature of the MFFF operation.
-The intent of these sections is met by posting areas that house or temporarily store radioactive material with signs incorporating the radiation symbol and with the warning: "CAUTION RADIOACTIVE MATERIAL; ANY CONTAINER IN THIS AREA MAY CONTAIN RADIOACTIVE MATERIAL".
-This exemption is based on practicality and industry experience applied effectively at other licensed SNM handling facilities.
+MOX Services requested an exemption from the labeling requirements of 10 CFR 20.1904(a) because of the nature of the MFFF operations.
+In lieu of labeling each container, MOX Services will post in areas that house or temporarily store radioactive material, signs that incorporate the radiation symbol with the warning "CAUTION RADIOACTIVE MATERIAL; ANY CONTAINER IN THIS AREA MAY CONTAIN RADIOACTIVE MATERIAL".
+Based on review of the exemption request, the NRC concluded that the requested exemption is authorized by law because of the impracticality of labeling each container at the MFFF and because of the appropriate training of personnel in radiation protection requirements.